 Prasiolite State - Part 3 - Green Crystals of Bangkok

-/ Prasiolite State is a semi-modular outdoor architecture construction.
-The architecture nestles under the Skytrain track between Krung Thonburi and Wongwian Yai station.
-The structure itself is vegetation-bearing shells that offer a variety of functions relative to the intensive forces surrounding its site.
-These forces include carbon monoxide emission from automobiles, ambient noises, heat radiation, temperature, humidity level, and wind intensity.
+Prasiolite State is a semi-modular outdoor architectural installation nestled beneath the Skytrain tracks between Krung Thonburi and Wongwian Yai stations.
+The structure features vegetation-bearing shell forms that respond dynamically to the array of environmental forces characterizing the site.
+These forces include carbon monoxide emissions from vehicular traffic, ambient noise pollution, heat radiation, temperature fluctuations, humidity levels, and wind intensity; each influencing the design’s functional and ecological performance.

 The structure will be able to perform better and better through time as nature gradually overtakes architecture and undergoes the Prasiolite State.